 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary for an auto service technician was $40,720 in May 2015 and the mean hourly wage was $19.58 (www.bls.gov).
-While businesses in Alaska, District of Columbia and New Jersey typically paid their auto service technicians more than those in other parts of the nation, West Virginia, Maine and Montana had the highest concentration of jobs.
-Employment for auto service technicians is expected to grow by 5% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary for an auto service technician and mechanic was $43,730 in May 2018 and the mean hourly wage was $21.02 (www.bls.gov).
+While businesses in the District of Columbia, Alaska and Maryland typically paid their auto service technicians and mechanics more than those in other parts of the nation, Maine, Montana and Missouri had the highest concentration of jobs.
+Employment for auto service technicians and mechanics is expected to decline by 1% between 2018 and 2028.

 According to the BLS, ASE certification is important for mechanics who wish to stay competitive in large, urban areas.

 In just one year, students can obtain a vehicle maintenance certificate and earn a job as a automotive service technician and mechanic.
-The field is projected to grow by 5% over the next decade and students can improve their job prospects by earning professional certification offered by the ASE.
+The field is projected to decrease by 1% over the next decade and students can improve their job prospects by earning professional certification offered by the ASE.